MultiTagging/MultiTagging_Refiner_Demo/README.md

       cd MultiTagging
    ```
 3. Add your study's files in <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/ToolReports">ToolReports</A>, <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/ToolAnalysisTime">ToolAnalysisTime</A>, and <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/BaseDS">BaseDS</A>.
 To retrieve study files from other folders, you can alternatively update the <A Href="https://github.com/MultiTagging/MultiTagging/blob/main/Scripts/config.json"> Scripts/config.json </A> file.
-4. Run MultiTagging framework, there are three options:
+4. Run the MultiTagging framework, there are three options:
       1. **Termianl Option:**
          1. Run <A Href="https://github.com/MultiTagging/MultiTagging/blob/main/Main.py">Main.py</A> to open the wizard program.
          ```